-If inventory is the lifeblood of your business, then you know that effective inventory management is vital to your company’s success, especially in today’s expanding world of omnichannel shopping and the every-growing demand for faster merchandise deliveries.
+If managing inventory is the lifeblood of your business, then you know that effective inventory management is vital to your company’s success, especially in today’s expanding world of omnichannel shopping and the ever-growing demand for faster merchandise deliveries.
 While your inventory may be a crucial asset, these assets quickly turn into liabilities when not properly managed.

 In this article, we are going to cover three basic ways for businesses to make significant positive impacts on their inventory management systems.

 The concept of “inventory management” as a sub-element of supply chain management (SCM) has been around for more than 20 years.
 But emerging trends such as cloud-based SaaS platforms, the Internet of Things (IoT) and Amazon’s next day and two-day delivery are redefining supply chain demands in a rapidly changing inventory landscape.